google/telluride_decoding/README.md

 * Telluride4: Ingest and test linear regression.
 [colab](https://colab.sandbox.google.com/github/google/telluride_decoding/blob/master/Telluride_Decoding_Toolbox_TF2_Demo.ipynb)

+Documentation on the standalone decoding program can be found [here](doc/decoding.md).
+This version is useful in distributed environments, where one might want to do a parameter search.
+Each run of the program tests one set of parameters.

 The code uses CPU or GPUs, as available.
 TPU support is forthcoming.